overtone1000/uDAQC/Documentation/Development To-Do.md

 * Move deployment directory to main repository directory (and update docs)
 * Separate Center deployment into a separate deploy subdirectory
 * Include Device library in deployment directory

+## Stretch and Brainstorming
+* Ability to make Dashboards?
+Too ambitious?
+Would require...
+    * Change device descriptions.
+First send name and unique ID.
+Then send the remainder of the desription, which would be identical for devices using the same configuration.
+A dashboard could then be available to any device with that configuration.
+    * Could even do this at a smaller scope for all IO_Groups.
+Then, a group (like a PID controller) could have a default, reusable dashboard.
+* Plugins to allow flows, alarms like many other dashboards?
+* Plugins to interop with other protocols like MQTT?

 ## Deferred
 * Can't put library on Arduino Library Manager (https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ) because the whole git repository must be dedicated to that library only.